kumarranjit/JS-interview-ques-ans/README.md

 The closure has three scope chains: it has access to its own scope, variables defined between its curly brackets. it has access to the outer function's variables.

-**How closure Help** Closures has important role in callbacks and asynchronous programming.
+**How closure Help :** Closures has important role in callbacks and asynchronous programming.

 **Short answer:**
 A closure is when a function “remembers” variables from its outer scope even after that outer function has returned..